-- our share of income from Affiliates in which we own a minority equity interest, net of any related intangible amortization; - earnings on cash and cash equivalent balances; and - earnings that Affiliates realize on any investments (in accordance with our Affiliate operating agreements, these earnings are generally allocated to our management partners and accordingly result in an increase in minority interest expense on our Statement of Operations).
+$[\]cdot$ our share of income from Affiliates in which we own a minority equity interest, net of any related intangible amortization;

+- · earnings on cash and cash equivalent balances; and - · earnings that Affiliates realize on any investments (in accordance with our Affiliate operating agreements, these earnings are generally allocated to our management partners and accordingly result in an increase in minority interest expense on our Statement of Operations).

-Investment and other income increased 121% in the three months ended March 31, 2005, as compared to the three months ended March 31, 2004.
-The increase was primarily attributable to \$3.0 million of income (net of amortization) from our investment in AQR, partially offset by a decrease in holding company interest income.
+Investment and other income increased 182% in the three months ended June 30, 2005, as compared to the three months ended June 30, 2004 and increased 150% in the six months ended June 30, 2005, as compared to the six months ended June 30, 2004.
+During the three months ended June 30, 2005, the increase was attributable to \$3.0 million of income (net of amortization) from our investment in AQR.
+During the six months ended June 30, 2005, the increase was attributable to \$6.0 million of income (net of amortization) from our investment in AQR, partially offset by a decrease in holding company interest income.

-Minority interest increased 16% in the three months ended March 31, 2005, as compared to the three months ended March 31, 2004, principally as a result of the previously discussed increase in revenue.
-The percentage increase in minority interest was proportionately less than the percentage increase in revenue because of our November 2004 purchase of an additional 19% interest in Friess Associates, which decreased minority interest by \$2.7 million, and a \$1.5 million increase in investment spending by certain Affiliates from their Owners' Allocation.
+Minority interest increased 9% in the three months ended June 30, 2005, as compared to the three months ended June 30, 2004, principally as a result of the previously discussed increase in revenue.
+This increase was proportionately less than the percentage increase in revenue because of our November 2004 purchase of an additional 19% interest in Friess Associates, which decreased minority interest by \$2.7 million, as well as a \$4.3 million increase in investment spending by certain Affiliates from their Owners' Allocation.
+Minority interest increased 12% in the six months ended June 30, 2005, as compared to the six months ended June 30, 2004 principally as a result of the previously discussed increases in revenue.
+The percentage increase in minority interest during the six month period ended June 30, 2005 was proportionately less than the percentage increase in revenue because of an \$8.0 million increase in investment spending by certain Affiliates from their Owners' Allocation, and our November 2004 purchase of an additional 19% in Friess Associates, which decreased minority interest by \$5.4 million.